-The ANS is unique in that it requires a sequential two-neuronefferent pathway; the preganglionic neuron must first synapse onto a postganglionic neuron before innervating the target organ.
-The preganglionic, or first neuron will begin at the "outflow" and will synapse at the postganglionic, or second neuron's cell body.
-The postganglionic neuron will then synapse at the target organ.
+The ANS is unique in that it requires a sequential two-neuronefferent pathway; the preganglionic neuron must first creat a synapse to a postganglionic neuron before innervating the target organ.
+The preganglionic, or first neuron will begin at the outflow and will cross a synapse at the postganglionic, or second neuron's cell body.
+The postganglionic neuron will then create a synapse at the target organ.

 General visceral afferent sensations are mostly unconscious, visceral motor reflex sensations from hollow organs and glands that are transmitted to the CNS (see the following illustration for a depiction of a typical nerve fiber, including general visceral afferent fibers).